JosLaw/pt_schedule/README.md

 ---
 ## **Bugs**
-* Background image would not load - issue unresolved so image removed
+* Background image would not load with local file path.
+Linked to external hosted site via url instead to make it display.
+Increased load time as a result but image now present.
 *
 *